 How to Stop a Cat from Attacking Feet

 Though your cat might be playing, they can become overly aggressive, causing painful bites and scratches.
 When this happens, it’s only natural that you would want to put a stop to it.
 There are many things you can do to encourage your cat to stay away from your feet, including the following:

 - Ignore the behavior.
 Keep your feet still, and don’t encourage your cat to attack.

 - When your cat starts to attack, distract it with its favorite toys.

 - Hide your feet under the covers so your cat can’t reach them.

 - Wear thick socks or slippers to stop your feet from being bitten or scratched.

 - Firmly and sternly say no each time your cat attacks your feet.

-Repeating the steps above will help teach your cat not to attack your feet.
-This behavior will stop in time, but you need to be consistent with your approach to prevent it from becoming an on-going problem.
+Repeating the steps above will teach your cat not to attack your feet.
+This behavior will stop in time, but you need to be consistent with your approach to prevent it from becoming an ongoing problem.

 The next time your cat takes an interest in your feet, remember it’s because your cat is fond of you and wants to find out more.
-New, unfamiliar smells may make your pet jealous, so don’t be surprised if your cat suddenly appears more interested in your feet if you’ve been walking around without shoes.
+New, unfamiliar smells may make your cat jealous, so don’t be surprised if it suddenly appears more interested in your feet if you’ve been walking around without shoes.